ArjunMash/stock-agent/README.md

 # stock-agent
-Agent using OpenAI API and Polygon.
-Highlighting OOP &amp; Version Control
+Chatbot Agent with real time stock market data using OpenAI and Polygon APIs.
+Also, will try to demonstrate command of OOP and git